rosflight/rosflight_firmware/docs/developer-guide/code-architecture.md

 ### Parameter Server
 This module handles all parameters for the flight stack.
-It supports the getting and setting of integer and floating point parameters, and the saving of these parameters to non-volatile memory.
+It supports the getting and setting of integer and floating-point parameters, and the saving of these parameters to non-volatile memory.
-Setting and getting of parameters from the companion computer is done through the MAVLink interface.
+Setting and getting of parameters from the companion computer is done through the serial communication interface.
 While no other data flow lines are shown on the diagram, all of the other modules interact with the parameter server.

 ### Comm Manager